We had a three day trip to London to have a look around different interiors and co-working spaces.

 I liked the shape of the exterior of the restaurant and from what I can see inside I liked the beams that kept the structure up.

 The Science Museum was down the road from the Serpentine Gallery so I went there next:

-I found the bottom floor fascinating seeing space objects however when I went to the Winton Gallery, mathematics and saw Zaha Hadid’s work I was amazed.
+I went to the Winton Gallery, mathematics and saw Zaha Hadid’s work and was amazed by the structure.
 The colour used made you feel warm and happy and the curves of the structure represented airflow around the Handley Page aircraft suspended in the centre.

 On the way back to the hotel we went to the Material Lab as it was only 20 minutes walk from the hotel:

-I like how they have not changed the exterior and kept true to the shipping container.
-I love that the rows of containers next to each other have been used for music studios so they must have acoustic panelling in them.
-The circulation around the big ones have bridges between them or wooden panelling.
+I like how they have not changed the exterior and kept true to the shipping container style.
+I love that the rows of containers next to each other have been used for music studios so they must have acoustic panelling within.
+The circulation around the big ones have bridges between them and wooden panelling.

 After that we went to Boxpark to see all the retail shops in those shipping containers: